strangebuzz/cache-watcher/README.md

 ------------------- | --------------| -------------------------------------------
 console_path        | bin/console   | Relative path to the Symfony console
-env                 | dev           | This is the APP_ENV parameter of the Symfony application debug               | true          | This is the APP_DEBUG parameter of the Symfony application config_dir          | config        | Relative directory where are stored the configuration files of the Symfony application translations_dir    | translations  | Relative directory where are stored the translations files of the Symfony application templates_dir       | templates     | Relative directory where are stored the templates files of the Symfony application
+env                 | dev           | This is the APP_ENV parameter of the Symfony application debug               | true          | This is the APP_DEBUG parameter of the Symfony application (true or false) config_dir          | config        | Relative directory where are stored the configuration files of the Symfony application translations_dir    | translations  | Relative directory where are stored the translations files of the Symfony application templates_dir       | templates     | Relative directory where are stored the templates files of the Symfony application